BenWassa/Janus/README.md

    ```bash
    python src/dashboard/run_dashboard.py
    ```
-   Use the web UI to choose a policy, run simulations, and view trait charts.
+   Use the web UI to choose a policy, run simulations, view trait charts, and adjust calibration settings in the **Calibration** tab.

 ## Vision
 Future versions may expand into adaptive NPC behavior, multiplayer "party dynamics" profiling, and ethically designed research modules for psychological studies.